Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks: Abstract

 \section{Abstract}

-With the increasing deployment of automated and agentic systems, ensuring the adversarial robustness of automatic speech recognition (ASR) models has become critical.
-We observe that changing the precision of an ASR model during inference reduces the likelihood of adversarial attacks succeeding.
-We take advantage of this fact to make the models more robust by simple random sampling of the precision during prediction.
-Moreover, the insight can be turned into an adversarial example detection strategy by comparing outputs resulting from different precisions and leveraging a simple Gaussian classifier.
-An experimental analysis demonstrates a significant increase in robustness and competitive detection performance for various ASR models and attack types.
+With the increasing deployment of automated and agentic systems, ensuring the adversarial robustness of automatic speech recognition (ASR) models has become highly relevant.
+We observe that changing the precision of an ASR model during inference reduces the likelihood of adversarial attacks to succeed.
+We take advantage of this fact to make models more robust simply by randomly sampling the precision during prediction.
+Moreover, this insight can be turned into an adversarial example detection strategy by implementing a simple Gaussian classifier that thresholds the differences between outputs of models run with different precision.
+To further enhance security boundaries, we combine the approach with an existing uncertainty-based defense mechanism, which forces adaptive adversaries to introduce highly perceptible noise to bypass detection.
+An experimental analysis across various ASR models, languages, and attack types demonstrates a significant increase in adversarial robustness, competitive detection capabilities, and resistance to adaptive threats.